dkelter17/nomz/_recipes/carlas-white-beans.md

 - Freshly Dried Beans (3 cups dried beans)
 - Salt
 - Garlic (6-8 cloves, optional)
-- Whole Lemon (cut in half
+- Whole Lemon (cut in half)
 - Rendered fat from a meat (1 cup when melted)
 - Herbs of your choosing
     - Carla does Oregano & Mint
     - He like Coriander, fennel
     - Rosemary / thyme
+- Greens (optional, cut into bit-sized pieces)
 - Sherry vinegar or wine

 ### Instructions